How To Master The Blues Shuffle Rhythm

 The Next Steps

-Rhythmic exercises like this can feel quite receptive and boring.
+Rhythmic exercises like this can feel quite repetitive and boring.
 But they are essential if you want to become a brilliant guitarist.

 So don’t worry if it feels like this exercise is too basic.
 Or that you’re making slow progress.
 It is much better to start slow, and increase the difficulty of an exercise, than it is to jump in at the deep end.